 Click Apply …

-Tick the checkbox next to the Plugin column header to select all plugins at once, or select each plugin you want to delete by checking their individual boxes …
+Tick the check box next to the Plugin column header to select all plugins at once, or select each plugin you want to delete by checking its box …

-A list of all selected plugins will show up in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and delete all of the selected plugins …
+A list of all selected plugins will display in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you want to go ahead and delete all of the plugins listed …

-As well as the methods shown above, you can use a number of third-party tools that let you manage your plugins.
+As well as the methods shown above, you can install a number of tools to manage your WordPress plugins.

 Health Check & troubleshooting